BOSTON — Osama bin Laden is dead. Or is he?

-The numbers are murky, but there’s enough information to conclude that the toll is astronomical.
+Bin Laden obviously hasn’t bankrupted the United States.
+But how much has he cost us?
+The numbers are murky, given the secrecy that shrouds post 9/11 national security.
+But there’s enough information to conclude that the toll is astronomical.

 For many Americans, perhaps the most tangible aspect of the post-9/11 security apparatus is found at airports.